FelipeZurita/FelipeZurita.github.io/_pages/about.md

 Hi there!

-I'm a academic economist interested in understanding human welfare and implications for public policy.
+I'm a academic economist interested in understanding human welfare and its implications for public policy.